 Again, not a hierarchy

-Development Player League (girls): Some DA and ECNL clubs will enter their second or third teams in this league, joining other clubs’ top teams.
+Development Player League (girls): Officially the second tier for the GA, so GA clubs will enter their second teams while some other clubs enter their top teams.

-ECNL regional leagues (girls): As in the DPL, these leagues are a mix of ECNL clubs’ second teams (and some GA clubs’ second teams) and other clubs’ top teams.
+ECNL regional leagues (boys / girls): As in the DPL, these leagues are a mix of ECNL clubs’ second teams (and some GA clubs’ second teams) and other clubs’ top teams.
+The boys competition is new in 2020-21.
+Some of these leagues are integrated with National Premier Leagues (see below), and some are more selective than others.

-U.S. Club Soccer or U.S. Youth Soccer: Most of the older travel leagues in the country are registered with U.S. Youth Soccer via the local state associations.
-U.S. Club Soccer has formed its own leagues in some regions, often under the National Premier Leagues umbrella that leads to national competitions.
-A typical club will not be one or the other — the club may have some teams in a U.S. Club league, some in a U.S. Youth Soccer league and maybe some in the DA or ECNL.
+US Club Soccer or U.S. Youth Soccer travel leagues: Most of the older travel leagues in the country are registered with U.S. Youth Soccer via the local state associations.
+US Club Soccer (yes, they omit the dots in “US”) has formed its own leagues in some regions, often under the National Premier Leagues umbrella that leads to national competitions.
+A typical club will not be one or the other — the club may have some teams in a US Club league, some in a U.S. Youth Soccer league and maybe some in the GA, MLS Next or ECNL.

 Many U.S. Youth Soccer leagues maintain parity through promotion and relegation, accommodating very good teams and very not-so-good teams without having a bunch of 15-0 blowouts.
-Some U.S. Club Soccer leagues also use promotion/relegation, but others are self-defined “elite” leagues in which each team from each member club is assumed to be at the proper level.
-(See “club-centric scheduling” below.)
+Some US Club Soccer leagues also use promotion/relegation, but others are self-defined “elite” leagues with rigid membership.

 Which, in some cases, has better players than the “travel” leagues

 Most clubs, particularly bigger clubs that represent a community, have a recreational league, either in-house or in conjunction with a few neighboring clubs.
-Usually, these players will be registered with U.S. Youth Soccer, but few people will notice.
+Usually, these players will be registered with U.S. Youth Soccer, but few people will notice the name of the national organization.
 They’re just signing up to play rec soccer with their local clubs.

 But there are two alternatives, depending on your area: